Open-Source-Community/linux-handbook/ch3.md

 ##### Relative Path :
  Where an absolute pathname starts from the root directory and leads to its destination, a relative pathname starts from the working directory.
-  >The "." notation refers to the working directory
+  * The "." notation refers to the working directory and the ".." notation refers to the working directory's parent directory.

-  > the working directory here is "usr"
+  *  the working directory here is "usr"
   ```
   OSC@OSC:/usr/$ cd ./bin
  OSC@OSC:/usr/bin$ pwd
  /usr/bin
  ```

- > In almost all cases, we can omit the "./"
+ *  In almost all cases, we can omit the "./"
- >For example:
  ```
   OSC@OSC:/usr/$ cd bin
  OSC@OSC:/usr/bin$ pwd